 Review – Tutorial of Modern Masters Metal Effects Kit

-Its a simple three part process: the primer which looks like liquid chocolate which is always good, the reactive paint in cooper or bronze.
-The paint in metallic, what I love, especially in the bronze, is getting the sheen of metal.
+Its a simple three-part process: the primer which looks like liquid chocolate which is always good, the paint in copper or bronze.
+The paint in metallic, which I love, especially in bronze, is getting the sheen of metal.
 The paint is called reactive paint because it reacts with the final solution to create your beautiful patina.
 And then there is the Patina Aging Solution which you can get in green and blue this solution is the magic.
-Before you spray it the paint just looks like lovely bronze and copper after you spray it a chemical reaction happen to produce the wonderful green patination.
-They are also water based paints.
-I LOVE that, Yeah easy clean up!
-Checkout the Modern masters Website to oogle all the gorgeous combinations.
+Before you spray it the paint just looks like lovely bronze and copper after you spray it a chemical reaction happens to produce the wonderful green patination.
+They are also water-based paints.
+So the clean up is easy.
+They have these and more options so check out the Modern Masters options on amazon to see all the combinations.
 They also have great

 It was a surprisingly easy process.

 I grabbed my ugly green pieces and started to work.

 I applied two coats of the primer.
 The instructions say that the primer dries in about half an hour but I found it dries almost immediately which was great.
 They sent me both the copper and the bronze paint.

 I used both, bronze color all over and the metallic copper on the highlights.
 The paint needs to be wet to react with the aging solution and create the tarnished patina.
 So, I worked quickly.